EN

 Pilgrimage and Legacy in East Asian Heritage

-The lecture began with X-Basic Planning colleagues sharing two local examples of regenerative spirit: “Sanhe Tile Kiln,” which showcases innovative uses of traditional materials, and “Chang Yuan Hospital,” which illustrates the diverse possibilities for old houses as cultural vessels.
+The lecture began with X-Basic Planning colleagues sharing two local examples of regenerative spirit: “SAN-HE Tile Factory,” which showcases innovative uses of traditional materials, and “Chang-Yuan Hospital,” which illustrates the diverse possibilities for old houses as cultural vessels.
 Following the local case study, the speaker transitioned to a chronological review of his many years of firsthand research on East Asian cultural heritage.

-Interdisciplinary Planning Director of X-Basic Planning, Tsai Yu-hsuan, outlined the ‘Sanhe Tile Kiln’ regeneration story.
+Interdisciplinary Planning Director of X-Basic Planning, Tsai Yu-hsuan, outlined the ‘SAN-HE Tile Factory’ regeneration story.

 Current appearance of Yakushiji East Pagoda in Nara.
 (Credit: Wikimedia, Photo by Tokumeigakarinoaoshima, https://reurl.cc/lzVKKd)